Early Spring Soil Preparation: When and How?

 The acid-base balance is a little more complicated.
 Simply put, a soil’s pH is a measurement of the acidity in the soil.
 The pH level affects the nutrient uptake by the plants.
 You can obtain an inexpensive pH test at your local garden center, and it only takes a few moments to perform the test.
 The lower the number the test shows, the more acidic the soil, and the higher the number it shows, the more basic.
 As an example, sulfuric acid has a pH of 1, water should be neutral at 7, and lye is around 13.

 Ideally, you will want a pH reading of 6.5 for garden soils, but anywhere between 5.2 and 7.6 is acceptable to most plants.
 Outside of that range, certain nutrients can bind to the soil and become unavailable to your plants.
 Products such as ammonium sulfate will lower the pH, while products such as dolomite will raise it.

-While there is no magic potion for improving all soils, it’s safe to say organic matter is the next best thing.
+While there is no magic potion for improving all soils, it’s safe to say the organic matter is the next best thing.
 It’s not quite magical, but it is efficient and practical.
 Organic matter includes animal manure, compost, pine needles, hay, seaweed, grass clippings, and shredded leaves.
 Availability, of course, depends on your region.
 You can also buy in bulk from your local supplier.
-You can find garden compost by the cubic yard which is great for your existing garden, or a planters mix of topsoil, compost and a small amount of sand for expanding your garden into untouched dirt.
-Both are great for packed clay and silt type soils.
+You can find garden compost by the cubic yard which is great for your existing garden, or a planters mix of topsoil, compost, and a small amount of sand for expanding your garden into untouched dirt.
+Both are great for packed clay and silt-type soils.
 Regardless of what’s available to you, use organic matter into your garden because of it:

 - Helps protect against pH problems